From Family Home to Historic Landmark

 Preservation & New Life

-Under the leadership of President Taylor Galaska, with support from Treasurer Wallace “Mike” Kotyk, the vision of transforming the mansion into a museum and research center has begun to take shape.
-Ongoing fundraising, planning, and restoration efforts continue to bring this goal closer to reality.
+Today, the Wallis Mansion has entered an exciting new chapter as the home of the Sharon Historical Society.
+Under the leadership of President Taylor Galaska, with the support of Treasurer Wallace “Mike” Kotyk, plans are underway to transform the mansion into a museum and research center.
+Ongoing fundraising, thoughtful planning, and careful restoration efforts continue to bring this vision to life, ensuring the preservation of this historic landmark for generations to come.

 A Living Resource for Local History